arfogg/AKR_periodicities/README.md

-# AKR_periodicities
+<h1 align="center">:satellite: :earth_africa: AKR_periodicities :radio: :rocket: </h1>

-# :satellite: :earth_africa: :radio: :rocket:
+**Please note this is a work in progress as of Sept 2024!**

-**Please note this is a work in progress as of Sept 2024** This package is used to examine periodicities in Auroral Kilometric Radiation data detected by NASA Wind/WAVES.
+This package is used to examine periodicities in Auroral Kilometric Radiation data detected by [NASA Wind/WAVES](https://wind.nasa.gov/).

 **License:** CC0-1.0